gsocher/w5/README.md

 ## Continuous Deployment to Github Releases with Travis-CI

-You might have checked [Travis-ci](https://travis-ci.com/) for your builds.
+We have used [Travis-ci](https://travis-ci.com/) for your builds.
 Travis-ci is a continuous integration server.
 The ```.travis.yml``` file in your repo configures Travis-ci.
-For this repo, we want to use continuous deployment of the apk that Travis-ci builds back to Github.
+We want to use continuous deployment of the apk that Travis-ci builds back to Github.
 The ```.travis.yml``` has a deploy script.
 You need to add an environment variable to your repository settings in Travis-ci.
-- Go to [https://github.com/settings/tokens/new](https://github.com/settings/tokens/new) to create a new personal access token.
-Enter ```travis-ci-release-token``` in the 'Note' text field and check the 'repo' checkbox.
+- You need a Github token to allow Travis-ci to push to your repository.
+You can use last week's token.
+If you can not remember this token, go to [https://github.com/settings/tokens/new](https://github.com/settings/tokens/new) to create a second personal access token.
+Enter ```travis-ci-release-token-2``` in the 'Note' text field and check the 'repo' checkbox.
 Click 'Generate token'.
 - Copy the token you see.
-- Go to [https://travis-ci.com/](https://travis-ci.com/) and go to your w4- repository.
+- Go to [https://travis-ci.com/](https://travis-ci.com/) and go to your w5- repository.
 Click on 'More options -> Settings', scroll to 'Environment Variables'
 - Enter a new Environment Variable called GITHUB_API_KEY
 <p align="center">
   <img  src="https://miro.medium.com/max/1400/1*YKZ0pQW7EYZQV70qq5WMZw.png">